gridlocdev/v/doc/docs.md

 // done
 ```

-Additionally for threads that return the same type, calling `wait()`
+Additionally, for threads that return the same type, calling `wait()`
 on the thread array will return all computed values.

 ```v